werton13/tf-vsphere-k8s-workers/README.md

 #### HOW TO USE:

-<b>To use this module you have to fill provider block and specify required variables as in the example below:</b>
+<b>To use this module you have to:</b>

+copy variables file to the project directory fill tfvars file according example.tfvars fill provider block and specify required variables as in the example below

 ```hcl
 provider "vsphere" {